defdefred/Minimal-Debian/README.md

 #auto eth0
 #iface eth0 inet dhcp
 ```
-## Auto patching
+## Auto patching, etc.
 Internet is a dangerous place on earth.
-Can't use it before proper patching your debian, everyday.
-Auto patching and auto gui is only active in tty1, so ALT-F? switch to another console if you need pure cli access.
+Can't use it before properlly patching your debian, everyday.
+Auto patching, auto sound control and auto gui is only active in tty1, so ALT-F? switch to another console if you need pure cli access.
 ```
 su - user -c "cat > .bash_profile"
 if [ `tty` = /dev/tty1 ]